FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Campaigns

 \subsection{Fuzzing Setup}

-Fig.~\ref{fig:experiment_setup} shows the basic experimental setup for fuzzing the Codesys runtime and IEC application binaries.
-We utilize two virtual machines with CODESYS Control for Linux variant of the runtime, which runs on the Intel Xeon hypervisor server.
-The runtime includes a standard init.d wrapper that facilitates the automatic restart of the runtime after a crash caused by {\FRAMEWORKNAME}.
-We disable the system-wide address space layout randomization (ASLR) on these virtualized nodes to simplify the crash investigation.
+Figure~\ref{fig:experiment_setup} shows the basic experimental setup for fuzzing the Codesys runtime and control application binaries.
+We utilize two virtual machines with the Codesys runtime variant for Linux, which run on the Intel Xeon-based hypervisor server.
+The runtime includes a standard init.d wrapper that facilitates the automatic runtime restart after a crash caused by FieldFuzz.
+In addition, we disable the system-wide address space layout randomization (ASLR) on these virtualized nodes to simplify the crash investigation.

-\textbf{Scalability options.} It should be noted that the use of an additional physical device here is optional. {\FRAMEWORKNAME} can utilize virtual machines, any number of which can be deployed to scale the fuzzing setup.
-On the other hand, another potential possibility to scale the experiment in a single VM is to utilize the ability of the channel layer of the runtime to handle multiple channels simultaneously.
-The FRD could achieve this by remotely increasing the maximum number of active channels that \texttt{CmpChannelServer} supports.
-This can be performed over the network with the \texttt{SettgSetIntValue} (\texttt{0x02}) command offered by the \texttt{CmpSettings} (\texttt{0x06}) component.
-However, this adds to the complexity of the crash monitoring mechanism to distinguish the crashes of the runtime caused by parallel threads.
-The flexible nature of the used protocol allows it to be routed in a single industrial network with mixed segments of Ethernet, CAN, Serial, Sercos, and other mediums.
-The devices can route the packets over the industrial network based on the hierarchy and the destination address specified by the FRD.
-In this way, once {\FRAMEWORKNAME} connects to a physical device (PLC, industrial gateway, or touch panel) through the FRD, it enters the entire industrial network.
-While FRD uses TCP over Ethernet, depending on the destination in the packet, it can fuzz any node in the plant by relaying the packets through other devices, including the nodes of the network that are not reachable by Ethernet, such as those connected by serial interface or CAN bus.
-By putting the devices in different states, {\FRAMEWORKNAME} could potentially fuzz the interaction of the control logic between devices in the particular stage of a process segment or the entire plant.
+\textbf{Scalability options.} It should be noted that FieldFuzz supports directly fuzzing physical devices, however, these are optional.
+FieldFuzz can utilize multiple virtual machines to scale the fuzzing setup.
+On the other hand, another potential possibility to scale the experiment in a single VM is to utilize the ability of the channel layer of the runtime to handle multiple channels simultaneously, a functionality supported by FieldFuzz.
+While FieldFuzz primarily uses TCP over Ethernet, it can fuzz any node in the plant by relaying the packets through other devices, including the nodes of the network that are not reachable by Ethernet, such as those connected by serial interface or CAN bus.

+\textbf{Estimation of manual efforts.} Assuming that the operator is already familiar with the FieldFuzz Framework and the Wireshark dissector, the manual efforts required to derive an input corpus and setup fuzzing for a typical standard component of the runtime can be roughly estimated as one hour of work.
+If no traffic capture is available, an input corpus can be bootstrapped through limited reverse-engineering of the component packet handler in the runtime.
+In our experience during reverse engineering the runtime, we found that packet handler code is quite structured and deriving sufficient information from the binary to produce correct messages can be done in a few hours.